homermultitext/hmt-editors-guide/src/editorial-policies.md

 [111]:  http://www.homermultitext.org/hmt-digital/images?request=GetIIPMooViewer&urn=urn:cite:hmt:vaimg.VA051RN-0052@0.5696,0.5064,0.1552,0.0195

 **quoted strings**
-: Use TEI `rs` element with `@type` attribute = `waw` ("word-as-word").
-This is for string of letters that are not parsable as Greek words.
+: Quoted strings are defined as strings of letters that should not be considered parsable Greek words.
+One example might be the scholion talking about the use of the letter sigma.
+We do not want the machine to treat a single sigma as a Greek word so use TEI `rs` element with `@type` attribute = `waw` ("word-as-word").
 Quoted strings are often, but not always, made visually distinct via a horizontal bar.
 They can be difficult to distinguish from the horizonatal bars that denote numbers and you have to determine from context.
 The neuter article, prepostions, and other vocabulary realted to writing will be your clue.

 [![waw][waw]][300]